nathan-boyd/engineering_blog/content/posts/2022-04-04-big-o-examples.md

 weight: 2
 ---

-Big O notation is a way to talk about the time complexity or resource utilization of an algorithm.
-It's commonly used to describe the worst, best, and average cases and compare one algorithm against others.
-Algorithms with lower complexity are more desirable than ones with high complexity.
+Big O notation is a way to talk about the time or resource complexity of an algorithm.
+It's commonly used to describe worst, best, and average cases while comparing one algorithm to others.
+Since algorithms with less complexity finish faster that those with high complexity they are more desirable.

 The expression O(x) pronounced "big-O of x" is used to symbolically express the asymptotic behavior of a given function.
 Specifically when n is an integer that tends to infinity and x is a continuous variable tending to some limit.